alan-turing-institute/AutisticaCitizenScience/project-management/Technical Docs/development-tools.md

 ## Cons to Angular in context

 * Page rendering can be slower as the browser is required to do all of the work.
-In the same point, angular relies on the power of the end users computer, which can be a limitation.
+In the same point, angular relies on the power of the end users computer, which can be a limitation

 * Compatibility with older browsers can be an issue as the majority of the visible content relies on the end users browser to be displayed.

-* There is no existing OpenHumans plugin to use, meaning all interaction with the OH API would need to be written from scratch.
+* There is no existing OpenHumans plugin to use, meaning all interaction with the OH API would need to be written from scratch

+## Notable uses

+* ...